techniq/layerchart/docs/src/content/components/Waffle.md

 ## Cells (`unit`, `multiple`, `gap`)

+`Waffle` automatically determines the appropriate number of cells along the anchor axis (`multiple`) so that cells stay square, don't overlap, and remain consistent with position scales.

 | Prop       | Default | Purpose                                                                                                          |
 | ---------- | ------- | ---------------------------------------------------------------------------------------------------------------- |
 | `unit`     | `1`     | Quantity each cell represents.
 For large values, increase to keep cell counts manageable.                        |